UPDATE: This article was originally posted on August 1, 2018. It has been updated with new information and tips below.

 Furthermore, show the adcom your career is on an upward trajectory by including information about increased responsibilities with each new role.

 As for size, try to keep it short, but use your best judgment.
-If you’ve had 10 positions since graduating university, your essay will likely be longer than someone who has had 2-3 positions at one company in the same amount of time.
+If you’ve had 10 positions since graduating from university, this part of the essay will likely be longer than someone who has had 2-3 positions at one company in the same amount of time.

 Unlike many other schools, INSEAD poses a very straightforward goals question that asks you to discuss your short-term and long-term goals, as well as your need for an INSEAD MBA.